What does Perinatal mean?

 Some pregnancy counselling services and some mental health services.

-**Please ensure you have registered with "Medicare Safety Nets" as a family, as you may be able to claim back up to 85% of the fee. **
+**Please ensure you have registered with "Medicare Safety Nets" as a family, as you may be able to claim back up to 80% of the out of pocket fee. **

 What is "Medicare Safety Nets"?

 When you spend over a certain amount in "out of pocket" medical expenses in a calendar year (which is often the case when you have a baby), Medicare give you a higher amount back for the rest of the calendar year.
-You may receive up to 85% of the fee back.
+You may receive up to 80% of the "out of pocket" fee back.
 This makes a consultation with Thrive Perinatal much more affordable.